BeepBoopRun/gmx-perf-tracker/README.md

 ```
 $ ./script.sh YOURFILENAME.log
 ```
+3. start your md simulation
+4. once finished, exit the script
-3. results are stored in timestamped_YOURFILENAME.log
+5. results are stored in timestamped_YOURFILENAME.log
-4. create a graph using graph.ipynb or do what you want
+6. create a graph using graph.ipynb or do what you want